moment/momentjs.com/source/docs/durations/creating.md

   </tbody>
 </table>

-Much like `moment.fn.add`, you can pass an object of values if you need multiple different units of measurement.
+Much like `moment#add`, you can pass an object of values if you need multiple different units of measurement.

 ```javascript
 moment.duration({